-The Virginia Health Care Foundation (VHCF) has established a special scholarship program (VHCF Scholars) to underwrite the costs of tuition and fees for health safety net Nurse Practitioners (NP) who return to school to obtain a post-master’s certificate as Psych-Mental Health NPs (PMHNPs).
-If you have a master’s degree in nursing and are a Virginia-licensed FNP, ANP, WHNP or PNP, find out more about this excellent opportunity to become certified as a Psych-Mental Health Nurse Practitioner.
+The Virginia Health Care Foundation (VHCF) has established a special scholarship program to underwrite the costs of tuition and fees for health safety net Nurse Practitioners (NP) who return to school to obtain a post-master’s certificate as Psychiatric-Mental Health NPs (PMHNPs).
+If you have a master’s degree in nursing and are a Virginia-licensed FNP, ANP, WHNP or PNP, find out more about this excellent opportunity to become certified as a Psych Nurse Practitioner.
 Check out VHCF Scholars today.

 In addition to VHCF Scholars, numerous online continuing education (CE) resources in behavioral health are available to primary care providers.
 The links below include podcasts, online course options, webinars, face to face trainings, videos, conferences, and more; some include CE credit and many are free.

 Online Course Options

 Mental Health for Primary Care Providers — A Webinar Series on Pharmacotherapy and Diagnostic Considerations

 This webinar series was developed by VHCF to provide continuing education for health care professionals who provide primary care to individuals with behaviorl health conditions, and may not have behavioral health specialists available either onsite or in the community.

 - Each module is approximately 1.5-2 hours in length.

 - The cost to register is $25/webinar.